bazhdarrzgar/30_Days_Of_Python/18_Day_Regular_expressions/18_regular_expressions.md

 print(matches)  # ['Apple', 'apple']
 ```

-If we want to look for the banana, we write the pattern as follows:

 ```py
 regex_pattern = r'[Aa]pple|[Bb]anana' # this square bracket means either A or a
 txt = 'Apple and banana are fruits.
 An old cliche says an apple a day a doctor way has been replaced by a banana a day keeps the doctor far far away.' matches = re.findall(regex_pattern, txt) print(matches)  # ['Apple', 'banana', 'apple', 'banana']
 ```

-Using the square bracket and or operator , we manage to extract Apple, apple, Banana and banana.

 ### Escape character(\\) in RegEx